 - 9. A surplus shall be transferred in the following manner: - (a) In the case of a surplus arising at the first stage, the returning officer shall examine all the voting-papers in the parcel of the elected candidate whose surplus is to be transferred. - (b) In the case of a surplus arising at a later stage, which results from the transfer of another surplus or from the exclusion of a candidate or candidates, the returning officer shall examine only the papers which are contained in the sub-parcel last received by the elected candidate, which gave rise to the surplus. - (c) The voting-papers to be examined shall be sorted into sub-parcels according to the next available preferences for continuing candidates, any papers on which no next available preference is expressed being set aside. - (d) The number of papers in each sub-parcel, the total number of transferable papers, and the number of non-transferable papers shall be determined. - (e) The returning officer shall determine the value of the papers to be transferred in the following manner: - (i) If the present total value of the transferable papers exceeds the surplus, the transferable papers shall be transferred at a fractional transfer value, which shall be determined by dividing the surplus by the number of transferable papers to two decimal places, ignoring any remainder.
-The papers shall be marked with their new transfer value. - (ii) If the present total value of the transferable papers does not exceed the surplus, the transfer value of each paper shall be its present value. - (f) Each continuing candidate shall be credited with the value of any papers transferred to him or her, and any non-transferable differences between the total value of such papers and the surplus shall be added to the previous non-transferable total. - (g) When a surplus has been transferred under this regulation, the returning officer shall ascertain which candidates (if any) are deemed to be elected in accordance with the provisions of Regulation 6.
+The papers shall be marked with their new transfer value. - (ii) If the present total value of the transferable papers does not exceed the surplus, the transfer value of each paper shall be its present value.

-1 But see Regulation 8(d).
+&lt;sup>1 But see Regulation 8(d).
 The transfer of a surplus shall be deferred until a later stage of the count if it would not affect the order of the two (or, in certain circumstances, more than two) candidates lowest on the poll.